exercism/automated-tests/docs/interface.md

 The following overall statuses are valid:
 - `pass`: All tests passed
 - `fail`: At least one test failed
-- `error`: To be used when the tests did not run correctly
+- `error`: To be used when the tests did not run correctly (e.g. a compile error, a syntax error)

+#### Message

+Where the status is `error` (the tests fail to execute cleanly), the top level `message` key should be provided.
+It should provide the occurring error to the user.
+As it is the only piece of information a user will receive on how to debug their issue, it must be as clear as possible..
+For example, in Ruby, in the case of a syntax error, we provide the error and stack trace.
+In compiled languages, the compilation error should be provided.

-The top level `message` key should provide a message when tests fail to execute due to an error/exception.
-For example, in Ruby, we provide the error and stack trace if an exception occurs while running the tests.
-If there is no error/exception, either set the value to `null` or omit the key entirely.
+When the status is not `error`, either set the value to `null` or omit the key entirely.

 ### Per-test